segmentio/terraform-segment-data-lakes/README.md

 Terraform 0.11 or higher is supported.

+NOTE: Release v0.2.0 onwards only Terraform 0.12 or higher is supported.

 # Development

 To develop in this repository, you'll want the following tools set up: